mahmoudEwiis/angular-task/README.md

 ---

 ## 📑 Features
+- **GLOBAL Api Service**: A centralized service for making HTTP requests.
 - **Authentication**: Register and login functionality with form validation.
 - **interceptors**: HTTP interceptors for request/response handling.
 - **Guards**: Route guards for protecting routes based on authentication and roles.